Puyo Puyo (Series) Accessibility Report

 Adjust Speed: Adjust the overall speed of the game, or rewind play for a second attempt, to ease reaction times.
 By slowing the game, you have more time to interpret what is happening and then execute your actions.
 It also reduces the pressure on getting things right quickly or the first time you attempt them.

-If you want to play Puyo Puyo, but it doesn't offer the Difficulty accessibility features you require, this similar game extends the Difficulty accessibility:
+If you want to play Puyo Puyo, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Puyo Puyo has 3 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 3 accessibility features for Reading in Puyo Puyo which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Large Clear Text: Text is large and clear or can be adjusted to be.
 The general text used throughout the game in menus, instructions and other information (excluding subtitles that are assessed separately) is at least 1/20 (46 pixels on 1080 screen) the height of the screen.